Can you improve your eyesight naturally?

 More than 25 million people worldwide are affected by age-related macular degeneration and cataracts, which according to the American Optometric Association is the leading cause of blindness in people over age 55.
 These diseases are often caused by oxidation and inflammation of the eyes, but research has found that foods rich in the nutrients lutein and zeaxanthin can reduce the risk of chronic eye diseases.
 Other studies have found that a diet rich in vitamins C and E, beta carotene, zinc, and omega-3 fatty acids can also prevent age-related eye diseases.
 Here are six top sources you should start eating now to improve eyesight.

 Rich in cancer-fighting antioxidants and vitamins, kale is also a good source of beta-carotene and is the top combo of both lutein and zeaxanthin; one cup of greens contains 23.8 mg of lutein and zeaxanthin.
 Use kale in a salad or a side dish; blend it into fruit smoothies; or bake the leaves into kale chips.
+Did you know that beet greens are also good for your eyes--and can fight cancer?
+Learn more about the many benefits of beets.

 It’s not just a tasty side; corn also contains some lutein and zeaxanthin.
 Research in the Journal of Agricultural Food and Chemistry discovered that cooking this veggie longer increased the amount of lutein and the antioxidant levels per serving.
 Add it to chilis, soups, and casseroles.